Patient education: Bipolar disorder (manic depression) (Beyond the Basics)

 The exact cause of bipolar disorder is not clear.
 The problem may be related to an imbalance of chemicals in the brain.
 These chemicals allow cells to communicate with each other and play an essential role in all brain functions, including movement, sensation, memory, and emotions.

-Approximately one percent of people have bipolar disorder.
+Approximately one to three percent of people worldwide have bipolar disorder.
 People with a family history of bipolar disorder are at increased risk of developing the condition.
 Most people develop the first symptoms of bipolar disorder between age 15 to 30 years; it is uncommon to develop the first symptoms of bipolar as a child or as an adult over the age of 65.

 BIPOLAR DISORDER SYMPTOMS